Integrated Air and Missile Defense Battle Command System: History

-2020

 From July (delayed from May by the COVID-19 pandemic) to September 2020, White Sands Missile Range conducted a limited user test of IBCS.
 In August 2020, an air-defense battalion integrated data from two sensors (Sentinel and Patriot radars) to overcome jamming and shoot down two drones (cruise missile surrogates) with two Patriot missiles.
 By 20 August 2020, IBCS was used to down two disparate threats in a test: a cruise missile and ballistic missile.

 The battalion then ran hundreds of drills simulating hundreds of threats, providing real-world data to check on Monte Carlo simulations of an array of physical scenarios amounting to hundreds of thousands of cases.
 IBCS created a "single uninterrupted composite track of each threat" and handed off each threat for separate disposition by the air and missile defense's integrated fire control network (IFCN).

 The battalion used IBCS to detect, track, and intercept near-simultaneous low-altitude targets as well as a tactical ballistic missile The tests allowed Army doctrine to be updated to allow the launch of a single Patriot against a single target.
 As well, the battalion was tapped to run the Initial Operational Test & Evaluation (IOTE) in 2021 and 2022.

 In September 2020, a joint cruise-missile-defense exercise demonstrated AI-based kill chains formulated in seconds.
 One of the kills was by a kinetic projectile fired by a tracked howitzer based on the M109.

 From 2009 to 2020, the Army spent $2.7 billion on the program.

-2021

 In 2021, the Army awarded a $1.4 billion contract to Northrop Grumman for the IBCS.

 At the Army's Project Convergence 2021 tech demonstration and experimentation event, IBCS was used to pass information from ground, air, and space sensors to a fire control system.
 IBCS passed sensor data from an F-35 to AFATDS (Army Field Artillery Tactical Data System), using the aircraft as a spotter for artillery fire.

-2022

 In February 2022, testers used IBCS to engage targets using various mixes of radars, interceptors, and fire control systems from the THAAD and Patriot systems.
 For example, in a scenario where a THAAD system has to conserve its All-Up-Rounds, IBCS can calculate which targets are within the reach of its Patriot PAC-3 MSE interceptors, and fire those instead as needed.

-2023

 In April 2023, the IBCS was approved for full-rate production, after years of delays.

+In March 2024, Poland signed a $2.5 billion deal for the IBCS, to be delivered between 2024 and 2031, as part of its air defense strategy.
+In December 2025, the country announced full operational readiness of its IBCS network, making it the first of the United States' allies to field the system.